Roidmi EVE Plus

 1x power cable

-Test: Roidmi EVE Plus
+Review: Roidmi EVE Plus

 Vacuum robots with suction stations are all the rage.
 It feels like every vacuum robot in a higher price range relies on the convenient feature that saves the manual emptying of the dust container.
 As is so often the case, there are significant differences here too.
 Some manufacturers pack the suction station directly into the scope of delivery of the robot hoover, with others the suction station has to be purchased separately.